MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 **Note:** It may take a few moments to deploy the workspace.

 13. After the deployment is finished.
-Return the Azure Sentinel portal.
+Return to the Azure Sentinel portal.

 14. Select **Notebooks**.